goadesign/goa/README.md

 app.MountSwaggerController(service, service.NewController("swagger"))
 ```

 Requests made to `/swagger.json` now return the Swagger specification.
-The generated controller
+The generated controller also
-also takes care of adding the proper CORS headers so that for example the JSON may be retrieved from
+takes care of adding the proper CORS headers so that the JSON may be retrieved from anywhere e.g.
-anywhere e.g. via Swagger UI.
+via Swagger UI.

 ## Resources